Custom Domain Names for Apps

 www.example.com, you must own it to add

-Add the wildcard domain to your app as you would with any other domain, but use the
+Add a wildcard domain to your app as you would with any other domain, but use the

 $ heroku domains:add *.example.com Adding *.example.com to example... done